This cherry wreath recipe is made with crowd-pleasing jammy cinnamon rolls and is a beautiful centrepiece for your Christmas gathering!

 - Pinch of any good-quality salt, if you're not using salted butter

 - 1 ½ cups (110g) fresh or frozen cherries, pitted

 - ½ cup (40g) fresh or frozen raspberries, or sub with more cherries

 - Sweetener if desired, (my fruit was already very sweet but feel free to add a few spoons of cane sugar to taste)

-- 2 tbsp corn flour or corn starch
+- 2 tbsp corn starch / corn flour

 To decorate (optional)

 - 1 tablespoon (20g) cherry or berry jam

 - 1 cup (100g) powdered sugar / icing sugar